Raven Scholars Program

-Students who would like to be considered for participation in the Raven Scholars program are welcome to contact us and arrange a visit.
-Email Raven Scholars coordinator, Leslie Gwartney, at firstname.lastname@example.org or call 208-885-9107.
+Students who would like to learn more about the University of Idaho and participation in the Raven Scholars program are welcome to contact us and arrange a visit.
+Email Raven Scholars coordinator, Leslie Gwartney, at email@example.com or call 208-885-9107.

-The Raven Scholars Program supports college success for students who are on the Autism Spectrum by providing peer mentoring, coordination of campus services, and opportunities to improve academic and life skills.
+The Raven Scholars program supports University of Idaho students who are on the Autism Spectrum by providing coordination of campus services, peer mentoring, social and life skills coaching, supported decision making and strategies to improve academic, social and life skills.

-The Raven Scholars Program will be the premier university program in the Pacific Northwest for students on the Autism Spectrum, empowering students to reach their peak academic performance, develop personal strengths, contribute to their communities and prepare for meaningful careers.
+The Raven Scholars program will be an exemplification of how to empower individuals on the Autism Spectrum to reach their academic performance goals, develop strong self-advocacy skills and prepare for meaningful careers.